Have you A Story to Tell

 The stories in this section are from people I know.
-Both friends and colleagues or, have come to know in my working life whom I hold in high regard.
-Some have had mental health problems, while others have had life changing tragedies.
+Both friends, and colleagues or have come to know in my working life whom I hold in high regard.
+Some have had/still have life changing mental health problems, while others have had life changing tragedies.

 We all have our different ways of either putting ourselves down, or patting ourselves on the back.
 If you are continually putting yourself down you will become isolated.
 In my mind this is the very foundation depression is built upon.
 Your very thoughts can have a profound effect on how you feel.